I Wonder Who's Kissing Her Now (film)

-I Wonder Who's Kissing Her Now is a 1947 American musical film directed by Lloyd Bacon and starring June Haver and Mark Stevens.
+I Wonder Who's Kissing Her Now is a 1947 American historical musical film directed by Lloyd Bacon and starring June Haver, Mark Stevens and Martha Stewart.
 I Wonder Who's Kissing Her Now is a biographical film about Joseph E. Howard, the "writer" of the popular song of the same title.
+Produced and distributed by 20th Century Fox, it was shot in Technicolor.

 Plot

 Set in the turn of the 20th century, the film focuses on Joseph E. Howard, an aspiring songwriter who happily sells a song to performer Lulu Madison, who later takes sole credit for the writing.
 He angrily confronts her, but she distracts him by seducing him in her hotel suite.
 Thinking that she can use Joe's talent for her career, she invites him to serve as her personal piano player on her tour.
 He accepts her invitation and bids farewell to Katie, the young niece of his guardian John McCullem who reluctantly says goodbye.

 Over the following period, Joe grows to become a successful songwriter.
 Katie follows him to Philadelphia and joins the tour by lying, saying that her uncle has died.
 Katie's presence distracts Joe, much to Lulu's anger and jealousy.
 Although Lulu makes sure it obvious to Katie she is not happy about her presence, Katie remains unaffected and continues supporting Joe in his career, rather than working for Lulu.
 One evening, Lulu tries to cancel Joe's performance, and Katie responds by ruining Lulu's costume, thus making it possible for Joe to perform his latest song, which is received with wild applause.

 After being fired by Lulu, Joe and Katie form their own group, working for producers Karl and Kassel.
 However, Joe is later seduced by attractive performer Fritzi Barrington to work for her.
 They are successful, but their collaboration proves short-lived, as Fritzi's financial supporter, a flame from the past, is jealous of Joe's connection to her and withdraws.
 Joe and Fritzi are able to perform a show, though, and it proves to be a major success.
 They eventually make their debut on Broadway and work together for a while, until Fritzi retires to marry Martin Webb.

 Joe, feeling betrayed, blames Katie for scaring away Fritzi, as Katie is her understudy in the show.
 Sometime later, Joe finds out Katie is working under the stage name Pat O'Dare, performing 'I Wonder Who's Kissing Her Now', an unpublished song by Joe.
 Katie is surprised to see him, and they eventually kiss each other.